 reserved values, integral values may also be assigned to variables of type

-, which are then implicitly converted to true
+bool, which are then implicitly converted to true and false

 following example: